CyVerse-learning-materials/sra_submission_quickstart/step4.rst

      - A folder of logs.
      - A folder with your username and a long alphanumeric string.
 This folder will contain a report detailing the errors detected.
-You should correct these errors (see tip below) and resave the metadata file (see IV.
-Generate summary metadata file).
+You should correct these errors (see tip below) and resave the metadata file (see `IV.
+Generatesummary metadata file <https://cyverse-sra-submission-quickstart.readthedocs-hosted.com/en/latest/step2.html#iv-generate-summary-metadata-file>`_).

     .. tip::